Privacy Policy

 • Using the Patient Portal, you can provide MyEyeDr. with your medical history, insurance information, details regarding your lifestyle and hobbies, your current medications, etc. You can also schedule an appointment with a MyEyeDr. doctor or submit a question to a MyEyeDr. doctor or other medical professional.
 Further, you can view your current prescription information, upcoming appointments, recent orders, and other personal information that we maintain about you.

-• In addition to the information that you provide us via the Site, the Patient Portal and the Services, MyEyeDr. automatically receives and stores certain types of information when you use the Services, such as your computer’s IP address, browser information, the domain and host from which you access the Internet, etc.
+• In addition to the information that you provide us via the Site, the Patient Portal, and the Services, MyEyeDr. automatically receives and stores certain types of information when you use the Services, such as your computer’s IP address, browser information, the domain and host from which you access the Internet, etc.

 • If you provide information to us in order to schedule an appointment via the Site, we will use such information in order to schedule your appointment.
 If you register to use the Patient Portal and use the Patient Portal to provide MyEyeDr. with your medical history, insurance information, etc., your information will be used by MyEyeDr. to provide you with optometry services and other services offered by MyEyeDr. to its patients.